Author:

 3 benefits of e-commerce supply chain management

 In fact, 79% of companies with high-performing supply chains achieve greater revenue growth than the average counterparts in the same industries.
-Having optimized their supply chains, the costs involved are reduced by 15% as well.
+Having optimised their supply chains, the costs involved are reduced by 15% as well.

 1. Faster shipping times